-The GTLSC performs a regular annual review of the provisions of the official version of the Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates issued by the CA/Browser Forum to determine whether the GTLSC CPS needs to be amended.
-In the event that the SSL/TLS issuance and management regulations in the GTLSC CPS conflict with the forum regulations, the regulations issued by the CA/Browser shall prevail and the GTLSCA CPS shall be modified accordingly.
-The amended version shall be implemented following approval by the GTLSC.
-The amendment method is as follows:
+The GTLSCA performs a regular annual review of the provisions of the official version of the Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates issued by the CA/Browser Forum to determine whether the GTLSCA CPS needs to be amended.
+The GTLSCA shall indicate that the review or the change to the GTLSCA CPS has been completed by incrementing the version number and adding a dated changelog entry.
+In the event that the SSL/TLS issuance and management regulations in the GTLSCA CPS conflict with the forum regulations, the regulations issued by the CA/Browser shall prevail and the GTLSCA CPS shall be modified accordingly.
+The amended version shall be implemented following approval by the GTLSCA.
+The amendment method is as follows.